 By not logging into Princeton applications while you travel, you eliminate the risk of your ID and password to Princeton being captured and used to compromise Princeton systems.
 You also reduce the amount of data that is retrievable if your mobile device is lost, stolen or otherwise compromised.

 Therefore, keep your direct access to Princeton systems and information to an absolute minimum, preferably zero.
-Access the data you need for your trip from the external storage service (e.g., Princeton Google Drive).
-Allow a colleague to add files to your external network drive in case a file was forgotten during preparations.
+Access the data you need for your trip from secure external storage services (e.g., Princeton Google Drive and/or other secure cloud services).
+Allow a colleague to add files to your secure external network drive in case a file was forgotten during preparations.

 Please note that using Remote Desktop or equivalent software to access your University desktop or other device from a high risk country should also be avoided as these transmissions may also expose valuable information.